 Season 3: Episode 5

-Artist Maria Thereza Alves’ work bears witness as she investigates particular localities.
+Artist Maria Thereza Alves’ work bears witness as she investigates particular localities and their colonial echoes.

 This season I am talking to artists about their first solo.